No Fee Unless You Win

 For a first offense, a person can be issued a $75 fine.
 In addition, for a first offense only, you can avoid a conviction by proving that you have an approved child restraint system and that you have completed a course on how to install them.
 For a second or subsequent violation, you can face a fine of $200.

 If you or your child suffered injuries in a car accident, you should speak to an attorney as soon as you can.
-The experienced lawyers of Walton Telken Injury Attorneys work with injured victims throughout Southern Illinois.
+The experienced lawyers of Walton Telken Bragee Injury Attorneys work with injured victims throughout Southern Illinois.
 To schedule a free case evaluation, call our office today or send us a message through our online contact form.

 If the accident was not your fault, yes.
 In fact, Illinois law prohibits a person’s failure to secure a child under 8 in an approved child seat from being introduced as evidence in a civil action.